Getting Comfortable With The Basics

 • Credit card numbers or bank statements that show you made purchases.

-• Content created by gaming accounts, such as character names, for an online video game.
+• Gaming accounts, such as character names, create content for an online video game.

-Making a list of all your critical accounts will make reacting to SIM swaps or ID theft easier, as you’ll be able to quickly go through each service and change passwords, email addresses, etc. The list should be stored securely and have as a printout rather than saving it on an online service.
+Making a list of all your critical accounts will make it easier to respond to SIM swaps or ID theft, as you can quickly review each service and change passwords, email addresses, and other settings.
+The list should be stored securely, as a printout, rather than saved on an online service.

 Cautionary Tales

-Please turn on two-factor authentication – Two-factor authentication means “something you know” (like a password) and “something you have,” which can be an object like a phone.
+Please turn on two-factor authentication.
+Two-factor authentication means “something you know” (like a password) and “something you have” (like a phone).

-The Tech Guy with Leo Laporte – From computers, the internet, iPods, and cell phones to camcorders, digital cameras, gaming systems, and home theaters, Leo provides entertaining tech talk.
+The Tech Guy with Leo Laporte – Leo provides entertaining tech talk on computers, the internet, iPods and cell phones, camcorders, digital cameras, gaming systems, and home theaters.
 The Tech Guy airs every weekend in over 170 cities in the US and Canada.

 How can I get my Gmail account back from a hacker?
 Clinton from Alberta, Canada

 Clinton’s Google account got hacked, and his password recovery email address was changed.
-Leo says that’s why Google and Leo recommend 2 Factor Authentication so that he would be contacted should a password change happen.
+Leo says that’s why Google and Leo recommend 2 Factor Authentication so that he would be contacted if a password changes.
 He can also use a secondary email.
-Clinton can contact Google and perhaps get his account back by answering questions that only he would know.
+Clinton can contact Google and perhaps get his account back by answering questions he would only know.

-He should keep in mind that if he used this as a recovery email for other sites, they are also vulnerable.
+He should remember that they are also vulnerable if he uses this as a recovery email for other sites.
 So he’ll have to get his email account back ASAP before more accounts are compromised.

 Check out these articles on hacking for more guidance: